 With a model upbringing, would we have the confidence we need to deal with today’s challenges?
 My answer would have to be no.

-A model upbringing although a wonderful thought if you have or can have it, doesn’t always prepare you for the world with all of its challenges.
-Looking back, I believe that my own childhood, with its many challenges did prepare me for life.
+A model upbringing although a wonderful thought if you can have it, doesn’t always prepare you for the world with all of its challenges.
+Looking back, I believe my own childhood, with its many challenges did prepare me for life.

-If I’d had a model childhood, I will have had the opportunity to build on my confidence, but I wouldn’t have had the life skills necessary to help me through my most difficult of challenges.
-I believe it’s the difficult times that teach us how to adapt.
-If we were to live in a model world in the same way as our model childhoods, I am sure then we would have no problems adapting.
+If I’d had a model childhood, I would have had the opportunity to build on my confidence, but I wouldn’t have had the life skills necessary to help me through my most difficult challenges.
+It’s the difficult times that teach us how to adapt.
+If we all to live in a model world in the same way as our model childhoods, I am sure we would then have had problems adapting.

-When we can see that we have the ability to deal with and bring about success in our every day lives as the adult, with the issues we have to deal with, we begin to notch up the confidence we didn’t have as a child.
-I know I have.
+When we can see that we have the ability to deal with and bring about success in our everyday lives as the adult, with the issues we have to deal with, we begin to notch up the confidence we didn’t have as a child.

 Without learning life skills in my childhood, I’m not sure how much I will have emotionally survived with everything I deal with.